Sepia ivanovi

-Sepia ivanovi is a species of cuttlefish native to the southwestern Indian Ocean, probably throughout southeast Africa, including Kenya, Mozambique, to the mouth of the Zambezi River.
-It lives at depths to 50 m.
+Sepia ivanovi is a species of cuttlefish native to the southwestern Indian Ocean, and throughout southeast Africa, including Kenya, and Mozambique, to the mouth of the Zambezi River.
+It lives at depths up to 50 m.

 Sepia ivanovi grows to a mantle length of 70 mm.

 The type specimen was collected near Mombasa, Kenya.
 It is deposited at the Zoological Museum in Moscow.